aklump/loft_deploy/docs/source/hooks.md

 * Be sure to use `echo_green`, `echo_yello`, and `echo_red`.
 * Always `return` 0, or a non-zero if the hook fails.
 * Never `exit` in a hook file.
+* Give feedback as to what happened, rather that what is about to happen, e.g. Files downloaded. instead of "Downloading files..." when echoing bullet points.
 * See _install/base/hooks/example.sh_ for a code example.

 | var | description |